takingnames/namedrop-protocol-spec/README.md

 For `create-records`, `set-records`, and `delete-records`, the top-level `domain` and `host` properties are used as defaults for any records where they are missing.
+This information can also be inferred from the token, assuming it doesn't have permissions for multiple domains/hosts.
 This can make client code less verbose.

 `type` is the record type such as `A`, `CNAME`, `MX`, etc. `ttl` and `priority` are both integers.

+When setting `value` for a record, the template variable `{{host}}` can be used.
+It will be replaced with the actual host value.
+This is particularly useful for things like DKIM and ACME challenge records.

 **`POST /get-records`**